szermatt/mistty/README.md

-# MisTTY, a shell/comint alternative with a real terminal
+# MisTTY, a shell/comint alternative with a fully functional terminal

 MisTTY runs a shell interactively under Emacs 29.1 and later, just like `M-x shell` does.